Board of Directors Updated 1/2/2025

 Renee Bernhardt served as President of IDA-GA until 2021, and her term ended as Immediate Past President on December 31, 2022.
 Renee is a certified dyslexia therapist and holds a Level II certification with Wilson Language.
 She has taught students in first through twelfth grade during her teaching and administrative careers in upstate New York and Georgia.
 Renee has earned a Master of Science degree in Literacy, a Specialist degree in Curriculum and Instruction and Administrative certification.
 She shares her passion for learning with her fellow IDA Board members.

-Valerie Bratt first joined IDA-GA in 2000, while teaching at The Schenck School.
-In 2010 she launched her private Orton-Gillingham tutoring business in order to reach students that were not able to attend full-time remediation programs.
+Valerie Bratt first joined IDA-GA in 2000 while teaching at The Schenck School.
+In 2010, she launched her private Orton-Gillingham tutoring business in order to reach students who were not able to attend full-time remediation programs.
 Her passion is to help children with dyslexia and other learning differences meet their potential.
-After nearly 20 years of tutoring children, Valerie has witnessed the difference early intervention can make in a child’s life and is therefore very active in both of her children’s East Cobb schools.
+After nearly 20 years of tutoring children, Valerie has witnessed the difference early intervention can make in a child’s life and is, therefore, very active in both of her children’s East Cobb schools.
 Her goal is to one day train public school teachers in hopes of being able to reach many more children.

 Meredith Chase served as the Treasurer of IDA-GA from 2015-2018.
 She is the Assistant Head of School for Finance & Operations for The Howard School, a K-12 school for children with language-based learning disabilities and learning differences in Atlanta.
 Through her work at The Howard School she was introduced to the IDA-GA board’s work by the many faculty and staff members associated with the organization.
 Meredith previously worked at the High Museum of Art and enjoys working with local non-profits organizations to support their missions.